Skip to content

 storage

-Central SQLite interface for guardian-daemon.
-Provides functions for session handling and future extensions.
+Central SQLAlchemy interface for guardian-daemon.
+Provides functions for session handling using SQLAlchemy ORM.

 Classes: